pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 ## Hyper-Parameter Tuning
 The parameter tuning was conducted using python package hyperopt.<br>
 The hyperopt packages uses the parameter search algorithm based on the Bayesian theory.
-The previously used parameter $\Theta$1 will create a expected post-loss function F, and the new parameter $$\Theta$$2 is derived to maximum the post-loss function.
-The $\Theta$2 is used to fit the data and if the score is better, $\Theta$2 would be used to update post-loss function F, and $\Theta$3 will be derived from maximizing the new F, and the process goes on until the number of iteration reached.
+My understanding is that,  the previously used parameter $$\Theta1$$ will create a expected post-loss function F, and the new parameter $$\Theta2$$ is derived to maximum the post-loss function.
+The $\Theta2$ is used to fit the data and if the score is better, $$\Theta2$$ would be used to update post-loss function F, and $$\Theta3$$ will be derived from maximizing the new F, and the process goes on until the number of iteration reached.

 ```python
 space={